Trijet: History

-From 1985 to 2003 the number of such planes in service had sunk from 1488 to 602.
+From 1985 to 2003, the number of such planes in service had sunk from 1488 to 602.
 The number of twinjets, on the other hand, had more than quadrupled in the same period.
 Both Lockheed and McDonnell Douglas were financially weakened competing in the widebody market, which led to Lockheed ending production of the L-1011 in 1984 after producing only half the units needed to break even, while a number of fatal DC-10 crashes also slowed its sales.
 In 1984 Boeing ended production of the 727, as its central engine bay would require an extremely expensive redesign to accommodate quieter high-bypass turbofans, and it was soon supplanted by Airbus with their A320 and Boeing with their 737 and 757.
 Further advancements in high-bypass turbofan technology and subsequent relaxation in airline safety rules made the trijet and even the quadjet nearly obsolete for passenger services, as their range and payload could be covered more efficiently with large twinjets powered with purpose-designed engines such as the 777's General Electric GE90.

-During the 1980s, McDonnell Douglas was the only Western manufacturer to continue development of the trijet design with an update to the DC-10, the MD-11, which initially held a range and payload advantage over its closest medium wide-body competitors which were twinjets, the in-production Boeing 767 and upcoming Airbus A330.
-McDonnell Douglas had planned a new trijet called the MD-XX, which were lengthened versions of the MD-11.
+During the 1980s, McDonnell Douglas was the only Western manufacturer to continue development of the trijet design with an update to the DC-10, the MD-11.
+It became the largest trijet in the world and initially held a range and payload advantage over its closest medium-wide-body competitors, which were twinjets, the in-production Boeing 767 and the upcoming Airbus A330.
+McDonnell Douglas had planned a new trijet called the MD-XX, which was a lengthened version of the MD-11.
 The MD-XX Long Range aircraft would have been capable of traveling distances up to 8320 NM and had a wingspan of 213 ft.
 The project was canceled in 1996, one year before McDonnell Douglas was acquired by Boeing.
-Boeing ended production of the MD-11 after filling remaining customer orders since the MD-11 would have competed with the 767 and 777.
-A study to remove the MD-11's tail-mounted engine (which would have made it a twinjet) never came to fruition as it would have been very expensive, and the MD-11 had very little in common in terms of design or type rating with other Boeing airliners.
+Boeing ended production of the MD-11 after filling remaining customer orders, since the MD-11 would have competed with the 767 and 777.
+A study to remove the MD-11's tail-mounted engine (which would have made it a twinjet) never came to fruition, as it would have been very expensive, and the MD-11 had very little in common in terms of design or type rating with other Boeing airliners.
 In contrast to McDonnell Douglas sticking with their existing trijet configuration, Airbus (which never produced a trijet aircraft) and Boeing worked on new widebody twinjet designs that would become the A330 and 777, respectively.
-The MD-11's long-range advantage was brief as it soon was threatened by the A330's four-engine derivative, the A340, and the 777.
+The MD-11's long-range advantage was brief, as it soon was threatened by the A330's four-engine derivative, the A340, and the 777.
 The only other notable trijet development during the 1980s was in the Soviet Union, where the Tupolev Tu-154 was re-engined with the Soloviev D-30 engine as well as a new wing design and entered serial production from 1984 as the Tu-154M.